 A large & rare Boch Freres ceramic floor with triple borders 1881-1900

-Robust and resistant to high summer or sub-zero winter temperatures the tiles can be laid inside or outside of the home.
+Highly fired tiles, robust and resistant to high summer or sub-zero winter temperatures the floor can be laid inside or outside of the home.

 Tile quantities, give or take one or two:-